 You should see your dentist if you haven’t been in a while.
 There could be a hidden problem.
 You can avoid problems by getting to the source as soon as possible.
 You can at least rule out serious problems.

 If you have a dental infection or a tooth that has decay or other damage below the gum line, you may need a root canal or a tooth extraction.

 People who run, cycle, or do other activities that involve active exercise can experience gum and tooth sensitivity after a workout.
 It is time to visit your dentist if you feel oral pain in your mouth after any physical activity.

-Dentin Hypersensitivity – This can be caused by worn enamel, cracked or fractured teeth, or a dental infection.
-You may feel pain when you exercise if you are outside during winter, or if your gym has powerful air conditioning.
+Dentin Hypersensitivity – This can be caused by worn enamel, cracked or fractured tooth, or a dental infection.
+You may feel pain when you exercise if you are outside during winter or if your gym has powerful air conditioning.

 Why Do I Taste Blood When Running?

 Some of the hemoglobin from the lungs that have been leaking can be transported to the mouth through intense exercise.
 Iron molecules are absorbed into the mouths by receptors on our tongues that are sensitive.

 How Can You Relax Your Jaw While Running?